jeden/XLForm/README.md

 #### How to disable the entire form (read only mode).

-`disable` XLFormDescriptor property can be used to disable the entire form.
+`disabled` XLFormDescriptor property can be used to disable the entire form.
 In order to make the displayed cell to take effect we should reload the visible cells ( [self.tableView reloadData] ).
-Any other row added after form `disable` property is set to `YES` will reflect the disable mode automatically (no need to reload table view).
+Any other row added after form `disabled` property is set to `YES` will reflect the disable mode automatically (no need to reload table view).

 #### How to hide a row or section when another rows value changes.